 If you’re running a business or marketing team, you’re probably focused on three key metrics: cost, revenue, and profit (or margin).
-Your goal is always to minimize costs while maximizing revenues.
-You may even work with a finance leader to set aggressive growth goals for your company.
+Your goal is always to minimize costs while maximizing revenues, often in partnership with a finance leader who sets ambitious growth targets.
+But the fastest path to those numbers rarely starts with spreadsheets—it starts with how buyers think.

 There’s a key dimension to pricing, however, that your business may be missing.